harsh007fc/News_Reader/README.md

 1. 20 Headlines Reading.
 1. 20 Headlines WhatsApp Writing Stating With Date.
-1. Save Json Files Of All 12 Topics  + 1 Json file named read.json containing important news from all 12 topics in a folder named TodayNews.
+1. Save Json Files Of All 12 Topics  + 1 Json File Named Read.Json Containing Important News From All 12 Topics In a Folder Named TodayNews.
 ## Usage

 ```bash